MESH-Model/MESH_Project_Baker_Creek/ReadMe.md

   The modelling project for the purpose of the MWS Capstone Project is complete, though more work could be done to the model of the Baker Creek watershed to get better performance results.

 ## References
-  See the [Basin Meta-data Page](https://wiki.usask.ca/display/MESH/Basin+Meta-data) and the project report for a list of references. *Not yet complete*
+  See the [Basin Meta-data Page](https://wiki.usask.ca/display/MESH/Baker+Creek) and the project report for a list of references.
 ___

 # Workflow Procedure